Club Camp at Lake Tabourie – 2017 done and dusted…….start planning for 2018

 Q. What sort of accommodation is it?

 The Tourist Park offers Cabins of different sizes and levels of sophistication (basic to not-bad), bunk-houses (a private lockable room with 2 x triple bunks, a sink & microwave), and camping (both powered & un-powered).
-You can generally chose to suit your pocket and preferences, having said that all the cabins are now taken, but there are 2 bunkhouses left and lots of camping.
+You can generally chose to suit your pocket and preferences, having said that all the cabins are pre-booked and allocation is managed via the committee (Gitta).
 The Park put all the Sth Curly tents etc together so its a real tent city of Curly blue & yellow rashies drying on tent lines.

 Q. When is it?

-The ‘official’ camp dates for 2017 are Wed 19th April to Sat 22nd April (catering until Friday night, pack up and departure on Saturday).
+The ‘official’ camp dates for 2018 are Wed 18th April to Sun 22nd April (catering Thurs – Sat night, pack up and departure on Sunday).

 Q. Do I have to stay for the whole time/Can I stay longer?